Ewooral/Data-Science-and-Machine-Learning/ML Notes/Key ML Terminology.md

 # What is (supervised) machine learning?
 Concisely put, it is the following:

-    ML systems learn how to combine input to produce useful predictions on never-before-seen data.
+    ML systems learn how to create models that combine input to produce useful predictions on never-before-seen data.

 # Let's explore fundamental machine learning terminology.

 ## Labels
 A label is the thing we're predicting—the y variable in simple linear regression.
 The label could be the future price of wheat, the kind of animal shown in a picture, the meaning of an audio clip, or just about anything.

+ ^ Y
+ .
+ .
+ .
+ .
+ .
+LABEL
+ .
+ .
+ .
+ 0 .....................> X
+       FEATURE

-Features
+## Features
 A feature is an input variable—the x variable in simple linear regression.
 A simple machine learning project might use a single feature, while a more sophisticated machine learning project could use millions of features, specified as:

 In the spam detector example, the features could include the following:

     words in the email text
     sender's address
     time of day the email was sent